 If the FDA determines that our product candidates do not meet the requirements of Section 505(b)(2), we may need to conduct additional clinical trials, provide additional data and information, and meet additional standards for regulatory approval.
-In March 2010, former President Obama signed into law legislation creating an abbreviated pathway for approval under the Public Health Service Act, of biological products that are similar to other biological products that are approved under the PHS Act.
+In March 2010, former President Obama signed into law legislation creating an abbreviated pathway for approval under the Public Health Service Act, or PHS Act, of biological products that are similar to other biological products that are approved under the PHS Act.
 The legislation also expanded the definition of biological product to include proteins such as insulin.
-The new law contains transitional provisions governing protein products such as insulin, that, under certain circumstances, might permit companies to seek approval for their insulin products as biologics under the PHS Act and might require that our XeriSol pramlintide-insulin co-formulation be approved under the PHS Act rather than in a 505(b)(2) NDA.
+The law contains transitional provisions governing protein products such as insulin, that, under certain circumstances, might permit companies to seek approval for their insulin products as biologics under the PHS Act.
+Specifically, on March 23, 2020, a small subset of "biological products" approved under the Federal Food, Drug, and Cosmetic Act, such as insulin, which historically were approved as drugs, transitioned to being regulated as biological products.
+Being regulated as biological products will enable transition products to serve as the reference product for biosimilar or interchangeable products approved through the abbreviated licensure pathway.
+The transition is a regulatory action in which the approved drug application for a transition biological product will be "deemed" to be a biologics license application.
+Thus our XeriSol pramlintide-insulin co-formulation might be required to be approved under the PHS Act rather than in a 505(b)(2) NDA.
 If our product candidates do not meet the requirements of Section 505(b)(2) or are otherwise ineligible for approval via the Section 505(b)(2) pathway, the time and financial resources required to obtain FDA approval for these product candidates, and the complications and risks associated with these product candidates, would likely substantially increase.
 Moreover, an inability to pursue the Section 505(b)(2) regulatory pathway would likely result in new competitive products reaching the market more quickly than our product candidates, which would likely materially adversely impact our competitive position and prospects.
 Even if we are allowed to pursue the Section 505(b)(2) regulatory pathway, we cannot assure you that our product candidates will receive the requisite approvals for commercialization.